 We conducted our audit in accordance with Australian Auditing Standards.
 Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial report section of this report.
-We are independent of the Consolidated Entity in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110: Code of Ethics for Professional Accountants (the Code) relevant to our audit of the financial report.
+We are independent of the Group in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110: Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.

-We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of the Group, would be the same terms if given to the directors as at the time of this auditor's report.
+We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of the company, would be the same terms if given to the directors as at the time of this auditor's report.